 There is a cartoon I got from Bonnie.
 Many a year ago.

-Device was very different, but auditory and visual effect was equally dramatic.
+The device was very different, but the auditory and visual effect was equally dramatic.

 Some of these gizmos were more sophisticated than others.
-While in training in Cincinnati we had beepers with little speakers to convey the short message.
-They were used for one way communication between mainly residents and nurses.
-A friend of mine didn’t want to go to a certain conference and asked friendly nurse to call him out.
-After a few minutes into the meeting his beeper went off and this clear female voice of ICU nurse announced “Hey Phil, I am calling you out this damned conference, as you requested”.
-He left right away, because staying in a room with an angry attending and with laughing residents was not an option.
+While in training in Cincinnati, we had beepers with little speakers to convey the brief message.
+They were used for one – way communication between mainly residents and nurses.
+A friend of mine didn’t want to go to a certain conference and asked a friendly nurse to call him out.
+After a few minutes into the meeting, his beeper went off and this clear female voice of an ICU nurse announced “Hey Phil, I am calling you out of this damned conference, as you requested”.
+He left right away because staying in a room with an angry attending and with laughing residents was not an option.

 One doesn’t forget moments like that for the rest of life.